 This dynamic of empty and fulfilled intention, which, from a transcendental-phenomenological point of view, is essential for the constitution of perceptual presence, can be aptly described as “the accomplishment of a desire” (Bernet 2003, p.
 156).
-In fact, Husserl himself does not shy away from admitting that the notion of fulfilment (Erfüllung) has its origin in the sphere of emotive intentionality; indeed, to speak of satisfaction (Befriedigung) or fulfilment beyond this sphere is to speak by analogical extension (Husserl 1984, p.
-583/p.217).

-It is crucial to note, however, that the desire that is constitutive of perceptual presence is of a very special kind.
+It is, however, a very special desire.
 It is not the kind of desire that originates in a wish, nor a desire just to see or otherwise enjoy the sheer presence of the object, nor a desire to be in the right (Bernet 2003, pp. 156-157).
 The peculiar desire in question is a desire for truth (or a desire to know, an epistemic desire) that cannot be reduced to any of these other kinds of desire.
-And truth is to be understood here, in a characteristically phenomenological way, as an event arising from the encounter between consciousness and things, which lends itself to a twofold manifestation: as “a confirmation of an assertion (Setzung) by the things-themselves” or as “a conceptual recognition of things” (ibid., p.
-157).
 Husserl himself is very sensitive to the varieties of desire and the corresponding varieties of fulfilment.
 Indeed, he goes so far as to define objectifying acts in terms of the peculiar dynamic of desire and fulfilment that is proper to them, i.e., that which has “a character of identification” (Husserl 1984, p.
 585/p.
 218).
 In other words, the desire inherent in objectifying acts is directed towards that which is identical in the interplay of presence and absence.

-We can penetrate deeper into the essence of epistemic desire if we adopt a genetic perspective and ask how epistemic desire emerges from more primitive desires in the process of maturation.
+We can penetrate deeper into the essence of epistemic desire if we adopt a genetic perspective.
+As Husserl himself acknowledges, the discourse of fulfillment has its home in the affective sphere; to speak of the fulfillment of an epistemic desire, therefore, is to speak by way of metaphor (Husserl 1984, p.
+583/p.217).
+In other words, epistemic desire and its unique mode of fulfillment are, linguistically speaking, not original.
+Now, there is every reason to believe that they are not original from a genetic-phenomenological perspective, as well.
+In other words, epistemic desire should be seen as emerging from the instinctive forms of passive desire through a process of maturation.
 As we have seen, the epistemic desire, as the desire for truth, is directed towards the identical in intuitions and empty intentions.
 It does not simply desire the presence of an object.
 To have such a peculiar desire presupposes a level of maturity where one has learned to tolerate absence, separation and loss to a certain extent.
 Before this level of maturity is reached,

 “there is no true experience of presence and absence; there is only experience of gratification and deprivation...
 Separation is not tolerated; if what is lost is to be thought of at all, it is as something to be pulled back toward gratification.
 The only alternative is oblivion.”
 (Sokolowski 2017[1978], p.
 26)